Surprising Foods That Have Caffeine and Make You Gain Weight Fast

 If there’s coffee in your ice cream or yogurt, expect a small caffeine boost.
 According to a report by The Center for Science in the Public Interest, a one-cup “tennis ball-sized scoop” of most popular brands contains 60 mg of caffeine, which is about as much as two cans of Coke.
 Though some brands fall a bit lower — a half-cup serving of Ben & Jerry’s Coffee Heath Bar Crunch delivers 40 mg of caffeine — that’s still more caffeine than you were probably banking on taking in while you watched Jimmy Kimmel.
 The same goes for morning picks like Dannon All-Natural Coffee Yogurt, which packs 30 mg of caffeine into each 6-ounce serving.
 If you’re serious about clocking your caffeine intake, keep your eyes peeled for less obvious coffee flavor terms like “java” and “mocha.”

 Any candy bar containing chocolate will deliver a bit of a jolt.
 That’s because caffeine occurs naturally in cocoa beans, as does the compound theobromine, which also acts as a stimulant.
-While most candy bars have less than 10 mg of caffeine (a 1.55-ounce HERSHEY’S milk chocolate bar contains about 9 mg), the darker the chocolate, the more generous the jolt.
-A half-cup of semisweet chocolate chips has about 50 mg of caffeine, according to the Mayo Clinic.
+While most candy bars have less than 10 mg of caffeine (a 1.55-ounce HERSHEY’S milk chocolate bar contains about 9 mg), the darker the chocolate, the more generous the jolt, which is why we named this sweet treat one of our foods with caffeine.
+A half-cup of semisweet chocolate chips has about 30 mg of caffeine, according to a Caffeine and Activation Theory report.